About PAL Meetings

-PAL’s evidence-based practices has been proven in studies to help parents’ wellbeing to improve and decrease enabling behavior.
+PAL’s evidence-based practices have been proven in studies to help parents’ wellbeing to improve and decrease enabling behavior.
 The studies also indicate that the loved one with substance use disorder was less likely to be using drugs/drinking alcohol once their family member attended PAL meetings.
 The practices include curriculum topics such as delayed emotional growth, the role of the family in addition, setting realistic boundaries, and healthy helping vs. enabling.

 Weekly meetings offer addiction education and support at no charge for parents and other family members who are trying to support a loved one through an addiction.